hacss/hacss.github.io/src/syntax-guide.md

 # Syntax

-Hacss mostly builds upon the familiar syntax of CSS and native inline styles.
+Hacss mostly builds upon the familiar syntax of CSS and native inline styles with only minor adjustments.
-However, a few minor adjustments are required.

 ## Whitespace